zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 ![img.png](_assets/labeling_interface.png)
 Additionally you might want to allow users to zoom during labeling.
 This can be configured when you scroll down on this same screen.
-6) [Set up Label Studio to use external storage](https://labelstud.io/guide/storage) use the first bucket that you created for data persistence
+6) [Set up Label Studio to use external storage](https://labelstud.io/guide/storage) Use the first bucket that you created for data persistence

 ## Huggingface